 Legacy Costs

-Since 1991, the German government has funded initiatives to commemorate the wall’s impact and educate future generations about the importance of freedom and unity.
+Since 1991, the German government has had programs to mark the wall effects and the teaching about the value of freedom and unity to future generations.

 Conclusion

-Today, the remnants of the Berlin Wall serve as a reminder of the divided past and the efforts required to reconcile a nation.
-Understanding the historical and financial implications of such barriers is crucial in appreciating the value of freedom and the costs of separation.
+Today in Berlin the remains of the Berlin Wall act as symbols of the city’s divided history, the difficulties of unity in the effort to make this one nation.
+To understand, as well as the historical and financial implications, of such barriers is to understand the worth of freedom and the price paid for separation.